JayThibs/tex-to-md-bounty/Adversarial Examples_ Draft 2/main.md

     understanding of machine learning systems?

 Our approach to introducing this field is as follows.
-In subsection *L*<sub>*p*</sub> Adversarial Robustness we introduce the basic *L*<sub>*p*</sub> adversarial examples paradigm.
-In subsections Fast Gradient Sign Method and Projected Gradient Descent, we introduce two classic adversarial attacks, namely the Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD).
-In subsection Adversarial Training, we introduce adversarial training, a basic defense against adversarial attacks.
-In subsection Properties of Adversarial Examples, we discuss two surprising properties of adversarial attacks, specifically their transferability in Transferability of Adversarial Examples and their existence in the real world in Real World Adversarial Examples.
-Finally, in subsection Unforseen Attacks, we go beyond the *L*<sub>*p*</sub>
+In subsection 1.1 we introduce the basic *L*<sub>*p*</sub> adversarial examples paradigm.
+In subsections 1.2 and 1.3, we introduce two classic adversarial attacks, namely the Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD).
+In subsection 1.4, we introduce adversarial training, a basic defense against adversarial attacks.
+In subsection 1.5, we discuss two surprising properties of adversarial attacks, specifically their transferability 1.5.1 and their existence in the real world in 1.5.2.
+Finally, in subsection 1.6, we go beyond the *L*<sub>*p*</sub>
 paradigm and discuss other adversarial attacks which don’t fit in this paradigm.